 Can I sell my unwanted texts back to the bookstore at the end of the term?

 YES!
-We pay cash for books at the end of every semester – for Fall 2015 the dates will be April 30 – May 7.
+We pay cash for books at the end of every semester – for Spring 2016 the dates will be May 4 – May 11.
 We pay 50% of the used retail price for books we know will be used again in Spring 2016.
 Buying your books from us helps the College, and it helps keep our local Meadville economy strong as well, so this is one way we can say thanks to our loyal customers.